opendatamesh-initiative/odm-platform/product-plane-services/policy-api/EVENTS.md

 `PolicyEvaluationRequestResource`.

-When an evaluation request occurs, the Policy Service select all the registered policies with the `suite` attribute matching the event type and forward them to the right Policy Engine Adapter for the evaluation.
+When an evaluation request occurs, the Policy Service select all the registered policies with the `evaluationEvent` attribute matching the event type and forward them to the right Policy Engine Adapter for the evaluation.
 It then collects the results, aggregate them, and forward a response to the original request.

 Each event has a default input object, which will be the subject of the policy evaluations request.